gustybear/website_academic/content/project/research/x96_multi_moda_pair_sienna/index.md

 *Figure: Illustration of level-crossing quantization with two thresholds.*

 We define a number of set thresholds $q$ with a unique binary representation for each space between thresholds, given by $QTZ(x)$.
-The value of $x$ at each timestep is transformed by $QTZ(x)$ into a binary code representing its position between the thresholds.
+The value of $x$ at each sample time is transformed by $QTZ(x)$ into a binary code representing its position between the thresholds.

 ## Fuzzy Commitment
 The fuzzy commitment scheme uses Reed-Solomon encoding to incorporate error tolerance into cryptographic commitment generation.
 This allows SIENNA to accept close matches to the target breathing pattern, within a controllable threshold.